CeezR/TechCheck/README.md

 | 3.
 Install Dependencies          | `npm install`             | `mvn install`             |
 | 4.
 Run the project               | `npm run dev`             | `mvn start`               |

-## 🔌 Usage
+### 🔌 Usage
 Describe how to use the application or project.
 Explain the main features, interactions, and any necessary steps to get started.
 You can include code snippets or examples to illustrate usage.

-## 🪩 Feature List
+### 🪩 Feature List
 Follow these steps for a good experience:
 - Topic Filter inside the meny alowes you to customise the topics that are loaded.
 - Click on the QuestionCard to see the answer
 - Scroll down for more answer

-## 🏛️ Project Structure
+### 🏛️ Project Structure
 If applicable, provide a brief description of the project's file structure and organization.
 This helps readers understand how the codebase is organized and where to find specific components or modules.

-## 🪫 Known Issues and Limitations:
+### 🚧 Known Issues and Limitations:
-It's helpful to mention any known issues or limitations of the project.
-This allows users to be aware of potential pitfalls and can save them time troubleshooting.
+Cold Storage Delay: The back-end is currently hosted on Azure, utilizing a cold storage mechanism.
+As a result, if the page remains inactive for a certain period of time, the back-end code is moved into "cold storage."
+Consequently, when a user accesses the page after this period of inactivity, there might be a slight delay of a few dozen seconds before the back-end responds to the front-end.

-## 🧭 Contributing Guidelines:
+### 🧭 Contributing Guidelines:
 If you want to encourage others to contribute to your project, consider including guidelines for contributions.
 This can include information on how to submit bug reports, feature requests, or pull requests.

-## 🚨 License:
-If applicable, specify the license under which the project is distributed.
-This clarifies the permissions and restrictions for users and contributors.

 ## 🌟 Project Reflection